Recipe for Silky Hummus

 Spread a large tea towel out over your kitchen counter-top then tip the chickpeas out across the tea towel.
 Fold the towel over to cover the chickpeas then gently but vigorously rub them until the skins begin to loosen and fall off.
 Remove and discard the skins until all of the chickpeas are bare.

-Note: If you decide to use tinned chickpeas instead of dried your hummus will not be as flavourful.
+Note: If you decide to use tinned chickpeas instead of dried your hummus may not be as flavourful.

 Making the hummus:

 Place each of the ingredients into a food processor or into a blender and it run for a few minutes until completely smooth.
 If you think the hummus is too thick then add the saved chickpea water a little at a time, until you have reached your desired consistency.
-Taste and season with salt (we added approximately 2 1/2 teaspoons of teaspoons of salt to our hummus).
+Taste and season with salt (we added approximately 2.5 teaspoons).